emard/oberon-misc/README.md

     download ok

-To compile uploaded sources, on oberon command window type this and then middle click "ORP.Compile".
+To compile uploaded sources, on oberon command window type this and then middle click "System.Free" then "ORP.Compile".
+System.Free unloads from memory previous version if it exists.
 Ending with tilde "~" terminates the command otherwise it would proceed with next line.

-    ORP.Compile RandomNumbers.Mod/s ~
+    System.Free ObTris ~
     ORP.Compile ObTris.Mod/s ~

 Errors?
 To edit a file, right-select file name